Vaishalipati/Basic_Python_Project/README.md

 # Basic_Python_Project
-this is my first basic python project.
+<h1>--tic-tac-tooe game--</h1>
+this is a small game built in python.